kaelzhang/skema/doc/apis.md

 declare(names: SkemaAlias[], skema: Skema): void
 ```

-Declares the alias for a certain skema, and the alias could be used directly in shape definition and `skema(skemaAlias)`
+Declares the alias for a certain skema, and the alias could be used directly in shape definition and `type(skemaAlias)`

 - **SkemaAlias** `string | object`